elmar/aptitude-robot/README.md

 <code>run-parts(8)</code>.

 By default there are no trigger scripts.
-Be careful placing scripts in these directories as they are always run unconditionally of the actions that aptitude may or may not perform.
+Be careful placing scripts in these directories as they are always run whether or not aptitude performs some action.
 For scripts that should only run upon installation, removal, or upgrade of a specific package the relevant preinst, postinst, etc. scripts of the package would be the right place.

 ### Cron and Init Defaults